jesperbakhandskemager/youtube-stats-mpv/README.md

 # Youtube Stats MPV
-Shows Youtube stats in the MPV media player
+Shows Youtube stats (Views, Likes, Dislikes and Ratio) in the MPV media player

 ## Installation
 Put the `youtube-stats.lua` file into your mpv `scripts` folder.